scraperwiki/dumptruck/README.txt

     dt.insert([{"foo", "one"}, {"foo", "two"}], "new-table") == [2, 3]

-By default, insert doesn't automatically replace rows which have the key: you can use `dt.upsert` (with the same syntax) instead to change this behaviour.
+If there are UNIQUE constraints on the table (perhaps from `create_index`) then `insert` will fail if these constraints are violated.
+You can use `upsert` (with the same syntax) to replace the existing row instead.

 ### Retrieve
 Once the database contains data, you can retrieve them.